Short Answer (quick read):

 In addition to the files, there is often a lot of information from your website in your database.
-Of course you also want to transfer this information to the new hosting.
+Of course you also want to transfer this information to the new account.
 You must first create a new database, so that the old database can be moved there.
 Then it is important that you export a backup of the old database.
 Finally, you need to import this export into your new database.
 Since you are using a new database, it also has new login details.
 Your site will always need to have your database information configured somewhere in order to connect.
 This configuration must therefore be renewed, based on the new information.
 If you run into problems then, with a good provider, you can of course ask support for help.

-Transfer domain to the new host.
+Transfer domain to the new website host.

 Domains are managed by name servers and assigned to an IP address and thus to a physical server.
 When domain owners move a website to a new host, they have the listings on a name server change accordingly to drive new requests to their servers.

 Ask your current web host for the so-called EPP code or check whether you can find it in your control panel.
-With that code you can prove to the new web host that you own your domain name and ask to transfer the name to them or do this in the control panel.
+With that code you can prove to the new web host that you own your domain name and ask to transfer the name to them or do this yourself in the control panel.
 Save this EPP code (also called token, auth code or authorization key), because you may need it later as well.